 The Importance of Well-Done Accounting in Commercial Real Estate

 Accounting plays a vital role in running your organization.
-This is because it helps you track income and expenditures, plus provides investors, management, and other decision-makers with quantitative financial information to make business decisions.
+This is because it helps you track income and expenditures plus provides investors, management, and other decision-makers with quantitative financial information to make business decisions.
 For businesses in the commercial real estate industry, a single accounting mistake could result in a significant loss of both productivity and bottom-line profit.

 Your team, clients, and investors rely on your numbers to be accurate.
-For this reason, it may be disturbing to learn that the same CFO Daily News article tells us 70% of financial experts are not sure of the authenticity of their crucial data.
+For this reason, it may be disturbing to learn that the same CFO Daily News article tells us that 70% of financial experts are not sure of the authenticity of their crucial data.

 Many human errors are avoidable by automating most of your business’s repetitive tasks and backup system processes.
 When your team has the right software in place, you'll be able to better prioritize accounting’s role.
-This accountant or department team members will be able to focus on high-level strategic counsel, not low-level administrative work.
+This means accountants or department team members will be able to focus on high-level strategic counsel, not low-level administrative work.
 This is better for everyone when it comes to helping project teams make critical cost decisions.